A holiday in Rome people will not forget

 1. Deranged 2.
 'Til Death Do Us Part 3.
 Parasite 4.
 Brain Dead 5.
 Faster Than You'll Ever Live To Be 6.
 Pleasures Of The Flesh 7.
 30 Seconds 8.
 Seeds Of Hate 9.
 Chemi-Kill 10.
 Choose Your Weapon

-With Pleasures Of The Flesh Exodus introduced some welcome variety in their thrash metal formula, resulting in a more diverse and enjoyable album than Bonded By Blood.
-In the vocal department Paul Baloff had been replaced with Steve Souza who had a bit less extreme yet easily distinguishable style, actually very similar to the old AC/DC with Bon Scott as a vocalist.
-Of the new songs, Brain Dead is simply brilliant in all its simplicity while the title track and Chemi-Kill are the best examples of the band's new, more versatile style that combined powerful execution with a sense of melody.
-I must say I never thought much of Exodus, but Pleasures Of The Flesh is actually a good thrash metal album and one of the better releases from this band.
+With Pleasures Of The Flesh Exodus added some unexpected variety to their thrash metal formula, resulting in a noticeably more diverse album than Bonded By Blood.
+In the vocal department Paul Baloff had been replaced with Steve Souza whose style was a bit less raw yet easily distinguishable, actually very similar to the old AC/DC when Bon Scott was still their vocalist.
+Of the new songs, Brain Dead is just brilliant in all its catchiness and simplicity, while the title track and Chemi-Kill are maybe the best and most prominent examples of the band's new more versatile style.
+Despite not being quite as direct as its predecessor, Pleasures Of The Flesh was a promising change of pace and it remains a fine thrash metal album to this day.

 EXODUS - Fabulous Disaster